mfsjr/manifold-dx/README.md

 Also note, a coincidental similarity with Vuex is a somewhat nested/compositional approach to state, as opposed to Redux's preferred 'flat' shape.

-#### Demo Apps
-- See the todo app at [https://github.com/mfsjr/manifold-dx-todo](https://github.com/mfsjr/manifold-dx-todo).

 **Run Tests:** `npm test --runInBand REACT_APP_STATE_MUTATION_CHECKING=true`
 - `runInBand` since we need to have tests execute in order
 - and we want REACT_APP_STATE_MUTATION_CHECKING on when testing or debugging.
   - this will also turn on state diff output, when mutations are detected

-#### Building an App
-- Look at our demo apps, these are built with create-react-app and react-script-ts.

-#### Recent work has centered on:
+#### Recently completed work
-- Putting manifold-dx into production (and it is)
+- Putting manifold-dx into production
-- enhancing usability
+- Enhancing usability
-- keeping up to date with recent TypeScript and React releases
+- Keeping up to date with recent TypeScript and React releases

 #### What's Next
-- Dev tools for action replay
+- Dev tools for action replay (time travel)
-- More production apps
-- More rendering optimizations